deanishe/alfred-workflow/_sources/tutorial_2.txt

 attribute and inform the user of the availability of an update if it's ``True``.

-See :ref:`manual-updates` in the :ref:`user-manual` for information on how to enable your workflow to update itself from GitHub.
+See :ref:`guide-updates` in the :ref:`user-manual` for information on how to enable your workflow to update itself from GitHub.